DaveedDomingo/CS-Projects/README.md

 In order to add a project to respository:
 1. Create an orphan branch for the project
 2. Push project to branch
-3. Merge into master branch
+3. Merge into master branch (Do not delete original branch)

 In order to modify a project in this repository:
 1. Checkout the project branch